-Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Common Stock, par value \$0.0001 per share \$69,000,000 \$8,887
+Title of Each Class of Proposed Maximum Amount of Securities to be Registered Aggregate Offering Price(1) Registration Fee(2)(3) Common Stock, par value \$0.0001 per share \$69,000,000 \$8,887

-- (1)Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
-Includes the offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any - (2)Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price.
+(1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
+Includes the offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any.

+(2) (3) Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price.